Topology Structure Optimization of Reservoirs Using GLMY Homology: Experiments and Discussions

 \subsection{Prediction performance analysis}

-Then we compute the average RMSE value tested on four datasets before and after optimization using our approach, illustrating the improvement of performance of reservoirs.
+Then we compute the average RMSE and standard deviation tested on five datasets before and after optimization using our approach, illustrating the improvement in the performance of reservoirs.
 The RMSE is computed as